 RAW ORGANIC WALNUTS

 - Store walnuts in low moisture and low temperature (33-41ºF) conditions.

 - To ensure maximum shelf life, keep walnuts in a cool & odor-free environment

 - Exposure to light, moisture and heat will reduce the shelf life of walnuts

-- Walnuts placed in an air-tight container in refrigerator last up to six months
+- Walnuts kept in original packaging in refrigerator will last up to six months

-- Walnuts placed in an air-tight container in freezer last up to one year
+- Walnuts kept in original packaging in freezer will last up to one year

-- Cold storage is ideal as it prolongs the oxidation of natural walnut oil as this oxidation can contribute to flavor disruption
+- Cold storage is ideal as it prolongs the oxidation of natural walnut oil - oxidation of the oil can contribute to flavor disruption

 COLD PRESSED ORGANIC WALNUT OIL